unchase/Unchase.OpenAPI.Connectedservice/README.md

 - If it doesn't open, try to create new `.nswag` file in [`NSwagStudio`](https://github.com/RSuter/NSwag/wiki/NSwagStudio) for the same API service link and check the differences

 ## Installation completes but I can't see the Service in the list of connected services (Visual Studio 2019)
-- Relevant bug report: https://developercommunity.visualstudio.com/content/problem/468751/vs2019-preview-cannot-install-connected-service-ex.html.
+- Relevant [bug report](https://developercommunity.visualstudio.com/content/problem/468751/vs2019-preview-cannot-install-connected-service-ex.html).
 Connected Services will be restored in the first update to Visual Studio 2019 (version 16.1).

 # Roadmap
 See the [changelog](CHANGELOG.md) for the further development plans and version history.